BugSplat-Git/symbol-upload/README.md

 const bugsplat = await OAuthClientCredentialsClient.createAuthenticatedClient(clientId, clientSecret);
 ```

-4. Upload your symbol files to bugsplat calling the `uploadSymbolFiles` function.
+4. Upload your symbol files to bugsplat by calling the `uploadSymbolFiles` function.

 ```ts
 const directory = '/path/to/symbols/dir';